nborders/PacificMount/README.md

 - [License](#license)

 ## Overview
-The Pacific EQ Mount is a DIY project designed to provide a stable and precise platform for tracking celestial objects.
+The Pacific Mount is a DIY project designed to provide a stable and precise platform for tracking celestial objects.
 By following the instructions and utilizing the provided CAD files and documentation, you can build your own GEM.
 Whether you are an experienced astronomer or a hobbyist, this project aims to empower you to explore the wonders of the universe.

 ## Features
-- **Stability**: The Pacific EQ Mount offers a sturdy and robust structure to minimize vibrations and ensure precise tracking for long-exposure astrophotography.
+- **Stability**: The Pacific Mount offers a sturdy and robust structure to minimize vibrations and ensure precise tracking for long-exposure astrophotography.
 - **Versatility**: This mount is compatible with a wide range of telescopes and camera setups, allowing you to adapt it to your specific needs and equipment.
 - **Motorized Tracking**: The Pacific EQ Mount incorporates a motor drive system to automatically track celestial objects, reducing the need for constant manual adjustments.
 - **Open-Source Design**: The project is released under an open-source license, providing the opportunity for collaboration, modifications, and improvements by the community.

 ## Getting Started
-To get started with the Pacific EQ Mount, please refer to the [Documentation](./docs) directory in this repository.
+To get started with the Pacific Mount, please refer to the [Documentation](./docs) directory in this repository.
 The documentation provides detailed instructions on the assembly process, necessary components, and recommended calibration procedures.
 It's essential to review the documentation thoroughly before beginning the build to ensure a successful outcome.

 ### Prerequisites
 - Basic knowledge of astronomy and telescope usage.